Hives/makers-notes/feedback/pairing-feedback.md

 ### James Davies - Tuesday

-#### What went well?
+> #### What went well?
+>

-We found a good rhythm, with implementing tests.
+> We found a good rhythm, with implementing tests.
 You stopped me from going off on a tangent at one point and reeled it in to follow a proper step by step TDD process.
 TDD is something I struggle to carry out sometimes as I like to “play” with code.
+>

-Took your time to explain/look into things which I question, especially the erb syntax for `<%=` and `<%` and the difference between the two.
+> Took your time to explain/look into things which I question, especially the erb syntax for `<%=` and `<%` and the difference between the two.
+>

-#### What could he improve on for next time?
+> #### What could he improve on for next time?
+>

-We could have stopped and discussed what we had just implemented and wrote some notes/readme even if its a few words.
+> We could have stopped and discussed what we had just implemented and wrote some notes/readme even if its a few words.
 This will help for our portfolios, etc. Git commits lacking!
+>

-#### Quick wins/ aka fishing for compliments
+> #### Quick wins/ aka fishing for compliments
+>

-You are easy to talk to, good conversation before we even started meant we had broken the ice beforehand.
+> You are easy to talk to, good conversation before we even started meant we had broken the ice beforehand.
+>

-I appreciated the you look at me when you talk, as lip reading is so important to me.
+> I appreciated the you look at me when you talk, as lip reading is so important to me.
+>

-Good studying session before work.
+> Good studying session before work.

+### Arthur Ashman

+Good session - we got a bit stuck going through the walkthrough for encapsulating database data in an object, but we got up a good ping-pong rhythm on the next part, deleting bookmarks.

+Arthur said I was very patient when we were going through things that he didn't understand, and he appreciated going at a slower pace as it helps you understand the material better.